 The Lazzarettos of Venice: Daily Life in the World’s First Quarantine Stations

+The term ‘quarantine’ itself comes from the Italian phrase for 40 days — quaranta giorni —the duration that ships carrying goods and their crews had to wait before they could dock in Venice in the 1400s.
 In 1911, Encyclopedia Britannica described quarantine as a “thing of the past,” reflecting the scientific optimism at the time.
 While advances in medicine, including vaccines and antibiotics, have saved millions of lives and eradicated diseases such as smallpox, non-pharmaceutical interventions remain an essential part of preventing the spread of new and emerging infectious diseases.
-Today, social distancing and self-quarantine are some of the most effective measures we can take in preventing the spread of COVID-19.
 Here we take a look back at the history of these practices and daily life in the world’s earliest quarantine bases, in Venice...

 Lazzaretto Vecchio as viewed from the Lido of Venice